murple1/MinUI-murt/README.md

 dragging the minui.zip to the base SDCARD and letting it "update" would probably work but i would HIGHLY recommend unzipping and manually moving over the files from minui.zip so you know what youre changing.

-Limitations. if you can fix either or both, please share!:
-- sleep on tapping the power button does not work from any custom paks including retroarch, only from the menus and micarch based emulators
-- the LEDs stay on for the 2 mins of faux-sleep before the device actually goes into deep sleep. not a bug so much as an annoyance.

-to use srm save files (save the step of converting b/t minUI and RetroArch), put a blank use_srm_saves file in .userdata/shared.
+to use srm save files (saves the step of converting b/t minUI and RetroArch), put a blank use_srm_saves file in .userdata/shared.
 I've included a blank file in the release

 to build source:
 get your git got and